rgrove/sanitize/README.md

 * Standalone CSS stylesheets
 * Standalone CSS properties

+> **Warning**
+>
-However, please note that Sanitize _cannot_ fully sanitize the contents of `<math>` or `<svg>` elements, since these elements don't follow the same parsing rules as the rest of HTML.
-If this is something you need, you may want to look for another solution.
+> Sanitize cannot fully sanitize the contents of `<math>` or `<svg>` elements.
+MathML and SVG elements are [foreign elements](https://html.spec.whatwg.org/multipage/syntax.html#foreign-elements) that don't follow normal HTML parsing rules.
+>
+> By default, Sanitize will remove all MathML and SVG elements.
+If you add MathML or SVG elements to a custom element allowlist, you may create a security vulnerability in your application.

 ### HTML Fragments